Under the bonnet of Big Blue Car's music for 'Happy Yet?'

 10. 25 Kites - the borders between our differences

-Equality of outcome and the sacrifice of the creative achiever for the weak and the idealised.
+Equality of outcome and the sacrifice of the creative achiever for the weaker and the idealised.
 The creation of an oppressor also allows the creation of a victim, and with it the destruction of any exemplar society by the horde - with kettle drums.